CPA Exam Grading – Results & Score Release

 The conditioning requirements of each state, along with any additional special conditions that may apply, are printed in the American Institute of Certified Public Accountants (AICPA) Digest of State Accountancy Laws and State Board Regulations.
 Along with the conditioning requirements, this digest gives the principal legal requirements that govern the licensing and regulation of professional accountants in all states and territories where the CPA Examination is given.
 It may be ordered from the AICPA at Parkway Corporate Center, Suite 311, 1230 Parkway Avenue, Ewing, NJ 0628-3018.

-Because the conditioning requirements are subject to change, a candidate should always seek the most current information available by writing to the appropriate state board of accountancy.
+Because the conditioning requirements are subject to change, a candidate should always seek the most current CPA exam information available by writing to the appropriate state board of accountancy.

 Additionally, in some states, if a minimum score is not obtained on the examination, a candidate is required to show proof of further study.
 Candidates needing ExamMatrix to confirm their enrollment in the CPA Review or needing a letter verifying completion of the CPA Review should call the ExamMatrix Customer Service Department at 1.800.272.7277